nocontent06/Mactracker-online/README.md

 ## But i don't wanna use Internet to access MT-Online!
 Not my problem :)
 Nah, jk.
-Under "Releases" you can find an executable app for Mac, and Windows
+Under "Relases" you can find an executable app for Mac, and Windows

 ## But what's the Difference between Ian Page's Mactracker and yours?
 - 1.)
 It's accessible on *every* OS with a Browser installed.
 Not just macOS and iOS.